-Trustees' report (continued) For the year ended 5 April 2019
+The Rycote Buildings Charitable Foundation Trustees' report (continued) For the year ended 5 April 2020

 All of these events include visits to the Chapel and in many cases tours around the gardens and on some occasions the use of Rycote House itself.
-The Trustees are most grateful to Mr. and Mrs. Bernard Taylor and to their Rycote staff for making this possible and consequently for the foundation to be able to further its own objects in this way.
+The Trustees are most grateful to Mr. and Mrs. Bernard Taylor and to their Rycote staff for making this possible and consequently for the foundation to be able to further its objects in this way.

 In common with past years, other visits to the Chapel and Barn took place in support of scholars studying local history and historic buildings and the Trustees hope the access provided assisted their work.
-The archival work in the Bodleian Library continues to be accessible on a website at http://rycote.bodleian.ox,ac.uk.
+The archival work in the Bodleian Library continues to be accessible on a website at http://rycote.bodleian.ox.ac.uk.

-The Trustees were pleased to be able to further the Foundation's own objects by providing the Barn and Chapel for use by these local and national charities and for religious and musical activies such as the Oxford Lieder Group Concert and reception on 19th April.
+The Trustees were pleased to be able to further the Foundation's own objects by providing the Barn and Chapel for use by these other local and national charities and for the religious and musical activities as described above.
 Our goal is to continue this public access and support to other organisations during the year ahead.
-We will also continue our restoration and repair work on the Chapel and the regular opening of these fine buildings to the public and we hope this will lead to their continued enjoyment by all our visitors.
+We will also continue our restoration work on the Chapel and the regular opening of these fine buildings to the public and we hope this will lead to their continued enjoyment by all our visitors.

-We have considered the Charity Commission's guidance on public benefit in the context of both our aims and objectives and of our activities during the year ending 5 April 2019 and in future years.
+We have considered the Charity Commission's guidance on public benefit in the context of both our aims and objectives and of our activities during the year ending 5 April 2020 and in future years.
 We believe that both the work to preserve the historic fabric of the buildings (and the consequent removal of this expense and burden from English Heritage) and the provision of the buildings for use by other Charities to further their own aims provides considerable public benefit both locally and nationally.
-Clearly public access to the Chapel and Barn provides major public benefit to our visitors and this is well illustrated by the fact that over twelve hundred members of the public visited during the year.
-In addition, the provision of Chapel Services and other religious activities in the Chapel is a further public benefit.
+Clearly public access to the Chapel and Barn provides major public benefit to our visitors and this is well illustrated by the fact that around one thousand members of the public visited during the year.
+The provision of Chapel Services and other religious activities in the Chapel is a further public benefit.